Clare Macnaughton is a modern military mother; a feminist British military spouse and lifestyle journalist writing about real life adventures.

 A few years ago, I co-wrote, in conjunction with a serving Royal Marine Major, Immediate Response, a battlefield memoir about the role of Chinooks in Afghanistan, which was published by Michael Joseph, in September 09.
 In the second week of sales entered at number 9 in The Sunday Times hardback non-fiction top 10 bestseller list.

 In February this year I self published via Createspace A Modern Military Mother – Tales from the Domestic Frontline available via Amazon worldwide and also Budgens in Codford St Mary, Wiltshire.
-It’s a serious of thoughts and reflections about love, life, marriage and war.
-But well worth a read.
+It’s a collection of thoughts and reflections about love, life, marriage and war.
+Sometimes funny, sometimes sad, it’s well worth a read.

 - Military Writers Society of America